freenas/freenas-docs/userguide/system.rst

   features are added to this train.
 Selecting this train and applying any pending updates is recommended.

-* **FreeNAS-11.2-STABLE: Recommended for Jails/Plugins/VM users.**
+* **FreeNAS-11.2-STABLE: Recommended.** After testing, new fixes and features are added to this train.
 This train provides the latest updates to the new UI, the new iocage backend for Jails and Plugins, and the latest fixes for VMs.
 Users who rely on these features are encouraged to upgrade to this train and to use the :ref:`Support` to report any issues.